Alexander-Miller/treemacs/README.md

 In no particular order:

- * Allowing treemacs to 'follow' the current file
  * More states for git integration
  * Autorefresh on file system change (filewatch p1)
  * Waiting to collect multiple file system events before refresh (filewatch p2)